dyzhao1011/Find-Longest-Path-Game/README.md

 # Find-Longest-Path-Brute-Force
 ## Summary
 This program finds and highlights the longest path in a matrix of numbers.
 The longest path has to be the same number and can be from any direction adjacent to the matrix entry including corners.

+Developed Using Python 3.1.2 & Conda 4.12.0

 <details>
 <summary> Input </summary>